Table of Contents

 Choose A Time To Pump Your Milk

-According to the famous Act, the offices must provide a clean and empty place in your workplace where new mums, including you, can express your milk.
+According to the famous Act, the offices must provide a clean and empty place in your workplace where new mums, including you, can express their milk.
 Well!
-In this case, you might just want to contact your Human Resource (HR) Department and Co-workers early on.
+In this case, you might just want to contact your Human Resources (HR) Department and Co-workers early on.
 Tell them about your situation so that you get the facilities and time required for breast pumping when you join the back to the office after your leave.
 In this way, you don’t have to unnecessarily miss important meetings and deadlines.

 Keep Your Essentials Ready

-The essentials include – breast pumps, nursing pads, and some healthy snacks.
+The essentials include breast pumps, nursing pads, and some healthy snacks.
 A proper breast pump will make breast pumping hassle-free.
 Nursing pads are essential for you during this time.
-After all, you wouldn’t like to show off a dress stained in milk.
+After all, you wouldn’t like to show off a dress stained with milk.
 Snacks are equally important to make your transition from maternity leave to going back to work easy.

 Check Your Wardrobe Properly Well In Advance